grey-box/Project-Symmetry-AI/INSTALLATION.md

 **For Mac**

 - Within the UI folder a new folder "out" will be created.
 Inside will be a single project_symmetry-xxx-xxx.app file.
-Running this will work fine but, to complete the next step you'll have to right-click the file and select "" to view the internal file structure.
+Running this will work fine but, to complete the next step you'll have to right-click the file and select "show package contents" to view the internal file structure.

 III. **Insert the Python Executable**